-The Chairman meets all new Trustees on a one to one basis and they are issued with the following documents:
+The Chairman meets all new Trustees on a one-to-one basis and they are issued with the following documents:

-- Letter of appointment as non-executive director
+- Letter of Appointment

-- Directors' Briefing Notes (including competencies of a Director)
+- Trustee Briefing Notes

-- Academies Financial Handbook
+- Academy Trust Handbook

 - Governance Handbook

+- Staff Handbook

+- School Improvement Plans

-- Board of Directors' Terms of Reference
+- Board of Trustees Terms of Reference

+- The Constitution of the Trustees

-- Code of Conduct
+- Code of Practice

-- Confidentiality Protocol

 - Any other Strategic Documentation

+- Trustee's Knowledge and Development Questionnaire

 Training is undertaken both "in house" and via an external provider.
-An audit of Trustee skills is undertaken annually.
+An audit of Trustee skills is undertaken annually by the Pay and Performance Committee.